Relocation Guide

 Healthcare and Social Security Registration

 Once residency is granted, registration with the national health service (Serviço Nacional de Saúde – SNS) allows access to public healthcare through local health centres and hospitals.
-Some residents also maintain private insurance for wider coverage or shorter waiting times.
+Some residents also maintain private insurance for broader coverage or shorter waiting times.

 Where to Live in Portugal